Online courses in Classical Latin

 The Complete Latin Course

-It is recommended you buy a new copy of The Complete Latin Course, as changes and corrections have been made to the first print of the second edition.
-The publisher, Routledge, offers a discount, HERE.
+Buy a new copy of The Complete Latin Course, as changes and corrections have been made to the first print of the second edition.
+You can purchase it directly from the publisher, Routledge, HERE.

 A PDF version of the first chapters of the book will be available for the first two weeks if you have not managed to secure a copy by the time the course starts.